-- 228 The topographic aspect describes the orientation of a slope in the terrain and may, amongst other things, be related to plant - 229 growth through light and moisture availability.
-We calculated the aspect in degrees, with 0° indicating North, 90° East, 180° - 230 South and 270° West.
-Values represent the aspect derived from a 10 m aggregate of the elevation model (aggregated by mean - with 32bit floating point precision).
-Calculations were carried out using gdaldem binaries and the "aspect" option, which by - default uses Horn's method to calculate the aspect (Horn, 1981).
-To avoid edge effects, all calculations were done on a mosaic - that included the focal tile and all available directly neighbouring tiles (maximum eight).
-The mosaic was cropped back to the - extent of the focal tile upon completion of the calculations.
-We then converted the value for each cell from radian to degrees, - multiplied it by a factor of 10, rounded to the nearest integer and stored the results as a 16-bit integer.
-Finally, we assigned a - value of -10 (-1°) to all cells where the slope was 0° (flat).
-Limitations in the aspect arise in relation to edge effects that occur - where a neighbourhood mosaic is incomplete for a focal tile (i.e., less than eight neighbouring tiles), such as for tiles along the - coastline or at the edge of the covered extent.
-For those tiles, no aspect can be derived for the rows or columns at the edge of - 239 the mosaic.
-The cells in those rows and columns have no neighbouring cells and were assigned the no data value (-9999). - Please also note that we calculated the aspect descriptor from the 10 m aggregate of the DTM/Terrain data set rather than - deriving it from the 0.4 m original resolution rasters and then aggregating it.
-The latter approach could represent the - 242 aspect/slope at the original resolution better (Grohmann, 2015; Moudrý et al., 2019), but would create inconsistencies within - 243 how the remaining DTM/Terrain descriptors are calculated in this dataset.
+of 10, rounded to the nearest integer and stored the results as a 16 bit integer.
+Finally, we assigned a value of $-10(-1^{\circ})$ to all cells where the slope was $0^{\circ}$ (flat).
+Limitations in the aspect arise in relation to edge effects that occur where a neighbourhood mosaic is incomplete for a focal tile (i.e. less than eight neighbouring tiles), such as for tiles along the coastline or at the edge of the covered extent.
+For those tiles, no aspect can be derived for the rows or columns at the edge of the mosaic.
+The cells in those rows and columns have no neighbouring cells and were assigned the NoData value (-9999).
+Please also note that we calculated the aspect descriptor from the 10 m aggregate of the DTM/Terrain data set rather than deriving it from the 0.4 m original-resolution rasters and then aggregating it.
+The latter approach could represent the aspect at the original resolution better (Grohmann, 2015; Moudrý et al., 2019), but would create inconsistencies within how the remaining DTM/Terrain descriptors are calculated in this data set.